-The pathologic hallmark of Parkinson disease is
+The pathologic hallmark of sporadic or idiopathic Parkinson disease is

 However, synuclein can accumulate in many other parts of the nervous system, including the dorsal motor nucleus of the vagus nerve, basal nucleus of Meynert, hypothalamus, neocortex, olfactory bulb, sympathetic ganglia, and myenteric plexus of the gastrointestinal tract.
 Lewy bodies appear in a temporal sequence, and many experts believe that Parkinson disease is a relatively late development in a systemic synucleinopathy.
 Other synucleinopathies (synuclein deposition disorders) include dementia with Lewy bodies Dementia with Lewy Bodies and Parkinson Disease Dementia Lewy body dementia includes clinically diagnosed dementia with Lewy bodies and Parkinson disease dementia.
 Dementia with Lewy bodies is chronic cognitive deterioration characterized by cellular... read more and multiple system atrophy Multiple System Atrophy (MSA) Multiple system atrophy is a relentlessly progressive neurodegenerative disorder causing pyramidal, cerebellar, and autonomic dysfunction.
 It includes 3 disorders previously thought to be distinct... read more .
 Parkinson disease may share features of other synucleinopathies, such as autonomic dysfunction and dementia.